AdMeynard/JEFAS/README.md

 * `scriptsBSS`: contains the scripts that perform JEFAS-BSS on a synthetic mixture of both synthetic signals and real audio signals.

 # JEFAS-S
-The theoretical background relative to the algorithm can be found in Chapter 4 of the following thesis:
+The theoretical background relative to the algorithm can be found in Chapter 4 of the following thesis (in French):
 **[3] A. Meynard : "Stationnarités brisées : approches à l'analyse et à la synthèse", PhD thesis, Aix-Marseille Université, Oct.
-2019**
+2019,** or in the following conference paper:
+**[4] A. Meynard and B. Torrésani : "Time-Scale Synthesis for Locally Stationary Signals ", 2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), May 2020, Barcelona, Spain.**

 In addition to the folders described above, the following folders are related to the implementation of JEFAS-S: